Frequently Asked Questions (FAQs)

 Yes!
 To sign up, you need to register both with the Senior Games and through the official Treeathlon registration link.
 See further instructions for Senior Games registration here: https://www.bayareaseniorgames.org/sports-triathlon.

-In 2020, the water temperature was around 57°F, and it will probably be somewhere between 55 and 65 this year.
+In 2025, the water temperature was around 55°F, and it will probably be somewhere between 52 and 62 this year.
 A wetsuit is required for this race.
 If you are interested, this website has historical water temperature data for the area.

-We have worked with the University and gotten approval for any high school triathlete aged 16+ to race this year!
+High school triathletes aged 16+ are allowed to race.
 Students need a USAT membership and can register as age group athletes.
 For any questions, please email us!

 As the sign-up forms and waivers state, we cannot offer refunds.